Should I Become a Broadcaster?

 Breaking into the broadcasting business can be challenging, especially since there are fewer TV and radio stations in most major markets in the United States.
 Students should be prepared to begin their careers as production assistants before working their way up to on-air broadcasting positions.
 Experience and a good work ethic can be important factors that employers look at before granting interviews.
 The BLS also noted that the best job opportunities were likely to be found at smaller, local news outlets, so aspiring broadcasters may need to spend a couple years working in a smaller town before they can obtain a position at a large news business in a city.

-- Become proficient using Internet news technologies.
 Even though overall demand for broadcasters may only be average compared to all occupations, the BLS noted that online news outlets like podcasts were expected to increase in popularity.
-Broadcasters who are comfortable using Internet news tools may have an advantage over job candidates who don't have skills using these technologies.
+Broadcasters who are comfortable using Internet news tools may have an advantage over job candidates who don't have skills using these technologies, which may help them secure a position in a larger and higher paying news market.